psqlmaster/gorgona/readme.md

 - **Key Management**: Generates RSA key pairs named by the base64-encoded hash of the public key for secure sharing and local private key storage.
 The `hash` in `hash.pub` is used to specify the sender in the `listen` command; if omitted, messages for all `*.pub` keys in `/etc/gorgona/` are retrieved.
 To decrypt messages, the recipient must have the sender’s `hash.key` private key in `/etc/gorgona/`, which must be securely shared by the user.
 - **Flexible Subscription Modes**: Listen in "live" (unlocked messages), "all" (non-expired messages, including locked), "lock" (locked messages only), "single" (specific recipient), or "last" (most recent message(s), optionally with count).
 - **Command Execution Mode**: Use the `-e/--exec` flag with `listen` to execute received messages as system commands (requires specifying `pubkey_hash_b64` for security; messages from the specified key are treated as executable commands upon decryption).
+- **When combined with the -d flag**: commands are executed in the background as detached daemons, making them immune to parent process termination (e.g., when running under systemd).
+This is especially useful for long-running processes like gpstart or custom services.
+All stdout/stderr from such commands is redirected to the path in gorgona_LOG_FILE, enabling centralized logging.
 - **Sub-Second Time-Locked Execution**: In `lock/new` mode with `-e/--exec`, the client precisely executes commands at the exact `unlock_at` moment (±10ms), using a `select()`-based event loop.
 No busy-waiting — ideal for cron-like automation with cryptographic security.
 - **Efficient Storage**: Uses a ring buffer, limiting alerts per recipient to a configurable number (default: 1000), automatically removing the oldest or expired messages.
 - **Decentralized Design**: Users control keys, and the lightweight server supports self-hosting.